Experts look ahead to the upcoming tax-filing season

 Thorson with the Iowa Society of CPAs says the association has advised its members to deduct as many expenses as possible in 2017 with the expectation that tax rates will be reduced in 2018.

-“There really is some pretty substantial savings there by moving deductions into 2017 instead of waiting until 2018.
+“There really are some pretty substantial savings there by moving deductions into 2017 instead of waiting until 2018.
 We’ve been

 There’s discussion that deductions won’t be as high for corporations in 2018, which would mean less money saved for large purchases.